Missing and murdered Indigenous women in Utah: Civil activism

-In 2020 both Provo and Salt Lake City had marches and demonstrations bringing awareness to MMIW in Utah.
+In 2020 the activist group The Womxn’s March organized two events (in Provo and Salt Lake City) to promote awareness of MMIW in Utah.
 The Provo Women's march focused on three issues that are prevalent in Utah valley: sexual assault, access to healthcare, and MMIW.
 The section focused on MMIW included a speech giving statistics on the severity of the issue in Utah, music, and a performance by the Jingle Dress Dancers in honor of Native women who are missing and murdered.
 The Women's March in Salt Lake City heavily featured segments bringing awareness to MMIW as well.
 These demonstrations sought to bring more awareness to these issues, especially their severity in Utah.
 These marches mirror the efforts of those held across the country, such as the “Greater Than Fear” Rally held in Rochester where protesters sought to bring awareness and support for diversity and victims of sexual violence.